cmbritton/aoc-2022/README.md

 Most puzzle solutions follow a pattern you can discern from the commit messages.

-Any commit whose message begins with "WIP" is a work-in-progress checkpoint.
+Any commit whose message begins with `WIP` is a work-in-progress checkpoint.
 That version may not even work.

-Commit messages that look like "Day 8 part 1 works" indicate the revision that first achieved the correct answer.
+Commit messages that look like `Day 8 part 1 works` indicate the revision that first achieved the correct answer.
 It might be sloppy.
 It might be slow.

-Messages that contain the word "cleanup" indicate a revision where I removed commented out lines of code, print statements, etc.
+Messages that contain the word `cleanup` indicate a revision where I removed commented out lines of code, print statements, etc.

-Messages with the word "refactor" mark a revision where I refactored to improve readability, performance, or use some language feature that I was not familiar with enough to use in my initial solution.
+Messages with the word `refactor` mark a revision where I refactored the original solution to improve readability, performance, or use some language feature that I was not familiar with enough to use in my initial solution.

 ## Results